jheremois/my-gallery/README.md

 PRIMARY KEY (id)
 );
 ```
-**you can choose to save the images in local storage or in cloudinary, uncomment which you want to use at "src/database/conection.js":**
+**you can choose to save the images in the storage or in cloudinary, uncomment which you want to use at "src/database/conection.js":**

 ```js
 /*